Sabarni-web/CodeForge/README.md

 **CodeForge** is a next-generation AI-powered collaborative development platform inspired by GitHub, enhanced with intelligent automation and modern developer tools.

-The platform enables developers to create repositories, upload and edit source code directly in the browser, manage projects collaboratively, and leverage Artificial Intelligence to generate websites and accelerate development.
+The platform enables developers to create repositories, upload and edit source code directly in the browser, manage projects collaboratively, and leverage Artificial Intelligence to generate websites(client section) and accelerate development.

-Beyond traditional repository hosting, CodeForge aims to become an all-in-one ecosystem for software development by combining version control, collaboration, AI assistance, and cloud-native development workflows.
+Beyond traditional repository hosting, CodeForge aims to become an all-in-one ecosystem for software development by combining version control, collaboration, AI assistance workflows.

 ---